Comparison

 Chrome Extension

 Screenmarks is the better choice when you need more than capture.
-If you take dozens of screenshots a week and struggle to find them later, the AI organization and OCR search are game-changers.
+If you take dozens of screenshots a week and struggle to find them later, smart organization and searchable visible text are the difference.

 Ready to switch?